jinweizhang001/UCR-eecs168-lab-TA/lab2/README.md

 ```
 Here, we assume library name is `mylibrary` and cell name is `inverter` here.

-You need to make sure of all `OpenAccess` for Layout and Schematic/Config
+You need to make sure of all `OpenAccess` for Layout and Schematic/Config.
+Check `Launch Debugger` and `View Output`.

 ![fig21](images/fig21.png)